pymupdf/PyMuPDF/docs/page.rst

       :arg int alpha: *(Changed in v1.19.3)* deprecated.
 No longer needed -- ignored when given.

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
         Must be an integer multiple of 90 degrees.
+        Positive values rotate anti-clockwise.
-If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convert_to_pdf`) first and then use :meth:`Page.show_pdf_page` instead.
+        If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convert_to_pdf`)
+        first and then use :meth:`Page.show_pdf_page` instead.

       :arg int oc: *(new in v1.18.3)* (:data:`xref`) make image visibility dependent on this :data:`OCG` or :data:`OCMD`.
 Ignored after the first of multiple insertions.
 The property is stored with the generated PDF image object and therefore controls the image's visibility throughout the PDF.
       :arg bool keep_proportion: *(new in version v1.14.11)* maintain the aspect ratio of the image.